johnnynienstedt/4S_Pitching/README.md

 This is currently in the early stages of development.
 Inspired by Max Bay's Dynamic Dead Zone, I am attempting to expand that work by quantifying the run value of pitches based solely on their movement relative to other pitches released out of the same slot - not raw movement.
 So far I have not seen any meaningful correlation to performance.

+In the future, I will likely also attempt to quantify the value of a unique/rare arm slot, as well as the ability to hide the baseball before release.

 # Sequence+
 The pitcher's ability to mix and match different pitch types and locations in proper sequence